 Basal insulin acts slowly and is important for people managing type 1 diabetes.
 Some people with type 2 might also need the hormone.

 Different types of insulin are available.
-They can be classed by:
+Manufacturers class them in the following ways:

-During these times, the body keeps releasing sugar (also known as glucose) into the bloodstream.
-This gives energy to the body's cells.
+During these times, the body continuously releases glucose into the bloodstream, which provides energy to the cells.

-Basal insulin helps to keep levels of this glucose in check.
+Basal insulin helps glucose control.
 The insulin reaches the bloodstream several hours after injection.

-This type of insulin may be recommended for several types of diabetes.
-It generally acts in the body for up to 24 hours, although some types can last longer than this.
+A doctor might prescribe this type of insulin for types 1 and 2 diabetes.
+It generally acts in the body for up to 24 hours, although some varieties can last longer than this.

-Depending on the type of insulin used and patient needs, long-acting basal insulin should be injected either once or twice daily.
+Depending on the type of insulin used and patient needs, a person should inject long-acting basal insulin either once or twice daily.